skgusrb12/skgusrb12/README.md

 Hello, My name is Hyeon Kyu Lee, I am a M.S./Ph.D. integrated course in Kwangwoon University.

 My major is biomedical engineering such as human-machine interface, and I have a number of project experience using Python and Matlab.
-Recently, I have interested in Speech Recognition.
+Recently, I have interested in Automatic Speech Recognition (ASR).
 So, I won a prize [AI grand challege](http://www.ai-challenge.kr/) held in Korea.

 ## Career